Updated 4/1/25

 - Dressing: It also helps to make the dressing first in the largest mixing bowl you have.
 This recipe feeds 12 people, so it makes quite a bit.
 Set it aside while cooking the pasta and the asparagus.

-Your asparagus will also need just a little time in about an inch of boiling water, but you still want it just a little crunchy.
-When it’s finished cooking you’ll want to let it come to room temperature before putting it in the chicken pasta salad.
+Your asparagus will also need just a little time in about an inch of boiling water, but you still want it just a little bit of crunch.
+When it’s finished cooking, you’ll want to let it come to room temperature before putting it in the chicken pasta salad.

 Storing + Freezing + Make-Ahead